ericktokuda/ericktokuda/README.md

 The results showed that the single-linkage, often seen as a method leading to unreliable results due to the chaining effect, lead to one of the best results considering the error typeII.

-The source code is available at [Github](https://github.com/tokudaek/hieclust).
+The source code is available [here](https://github.com/tokudaek/hieclust).

 This work has been produced in collaboration with my colleagues from USP and from UFSCAR, namely LF Costa and CH Comin.